 I store almost all of my information online.
-It’s not all top-secret, but if someone gained access to my information, I would be nothing short of devastated.
+It’s not all top-secret, but if someone gained access to my information, it would be nothing short of devastating.
 So I put in some steps to protect myself.

 I love my iPhone.
 I’m

 probably definitely a little bit too attached, but I love having my life at my fingertips.
 Email, Twitter, and Facebook are all just a tap away.
 However, there are some downsides.
 In addition to all the fancy features, there are also some drawbacks, such as if I lost my phone or got it stolen, someone else would have access to my email, my bank accounts, and most importantly, my Angry Birds.

 While it may seem like I’m vulnerable, I make sure I can be protected should something terrible occur.
 I take lots of precautions to make sure that any evil culprit won’t have my personal information, even though there’s so much potential for stealing loads of other stuff from me.